Chapter 9 : My Dear Readers

 Could it be they are involved in covering up Mr. Potter’s death?
 After all, they were the last wizard and witch to see Mr. Potter alive, but left him behind in their cowardly flight away from Privet Drive.

-But my dear readers, that would also beg the question that if Mr. Potter was killed as his errant friends claim, then where is he?
+My dear readers, wouldn’t that also beg the question that if Mr. Potter was killed as his errant friends claim, then where is he?
 When the Magical Reversal squads appeared to settle things down, they were unable to find Mr. Potter who should have been where he had been left by those who cared for him.

-And that is not all!
+That is not all of the shocking news!
 It appears that one Ginevra Weasley is also missing.
 It seems that she ran away after hearing the dreadful news from her brother and friend.
 She was apparently found in the surrounding countryside by one of her older brothers, Mr. Fred Weasley or Mr. George Weasley.
-Quite interesting, do you not think?
+Would you not agree with me that is a most interesting tidbit?
 That one of the most notorious tricksters of our age would find her first?
-For more information on their known scandalous pranks, turn to page four.
+For more information on their known scandalous pranks, please turn to page four.

 It seems more likely to me that Mr. Potter and Miss Weasley have concocted an ingenious plan.
 I propose that instead of meeting their dreadful ends as some people would have you believe, that Mr. Potter and Miss Weasley have run off together.
 According to several witnesses, Mr. Potter and Miss Weasley discovered each other after winning the Quidditch Cup at Hogwarts only to break up after Professor Dumbledore’s funeral.
-Very interesting, indeed.
+A point I find most intriguing, indeed.

 I have also discovered from numerous sources that Mr. Bill Weasley will still be marrying Miss Fleur Delacour just days after they bury two of their own.
 I ask you, why would they continue with their wedding if Mr. Potter and Miss Weasley had truly died?
-Which reinforces my point that Mr. Potter and Miss Weasley have been hidden away.
+Their actions reinforce my belief that Mr. Potter and Miss Weasley have been hidden away instead of meeting their untimely ends.

 “No, they wouldn’t,” Arthur sat with his hands covering his face.
 “Of course, that will be a little more difficult to prove given their deaths.”